TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ```

-In the server side, we need to listen to the `close` event and tell the LLM to stop
+On the server side, we need to listen to the `close` event and tell the LLM to stop generating results.
-generating the result.

 ```JavaScript
 app.post('/v1/completions', async (req, res) => {